Boundary Value Analysis and Equivalence Partitioning explained with a simple example:

 So using Equivalence Partitioning you have categorized all possible test cases into three classes.
 Test cases with other values from any class should give you the same result.

-It's widely recognized that input values at the extreme ends of input domain cause more errors in the system.
-More application errors occur at the boundaries of input domain.
-‘Boundary value analysis' testing technique is used to identify errors at boundaries rather than finding those exist in center of input domain.
+It’s widely recognized that input values at the extreme ends of the input domain cause more errors in the system.
+More application errors occur at the boundaries of the input domain.
+‘Boundary Value Analysis’ Testing technique is used to identify errors at boundaries rather than finding those that exist in the center of the input domain.

 Test cases for input box accepting numbers between 1 and 1000 using Boundary value analysis: